wasabipesto/beehive/src/ai-crawling/index.md

 - Accessibility: Is someone using this agent to get information from your site in a way that makes it accessible to them?
 Often this would cover web browsers but it could be the result of e.g. a Siri search or a browser extension that summarizes your page.
 - Social Value: Is the agent using your data to build social value for your community?
 Proprietary models may not count for you, but what about open-weight or libre models?
 What about data used for web research?
 - Attribution: Is the agent providing proper attribution when they use your content?
 Are they clearly showing what was used and where the source could be found?
-- Cost/Benefit to the Creator: Is use of the agent benefitting the content creator somehow?
+- Cost/Benefit to the Creator: Is use of the agent benefiting the content creator somehow?
 If they are taking bandwidth but not providing the income a typical ad-viewing visitor would, how are they compensating the site?

 ## Evaluating Scrapers